hilts-vaughan/hilts-vaughan.github.io/_posts/2018-04-12-automating-adding-missing-require-statements-for-globals-using-jscodeshift.md

 3. Inject a require statements, checking if it already exists
 4. .. and then terminate and print out the source code

-Putting it all together, you get something like this:
+Putting it all together, you get something like this

 ```javascript
 const containsStatementAlready = (builder, statement) => {